XNOXtm/Rock-Paper-Scissors/README.md

-This is a Stone Paper Scissor game which runs entirly through console.
+This is a simple Rock Paper Scissor game.

-Will add front end interaction as I learn more things.
-Had a lot of fun during this challege.
-It was preety simple though the repetition of rounds five times was a bit tough.
-Still I made it somehow via googling about while loops and fixing the variable calls somehow(that was irritating af).

-Learn a lot about function, variables, conditionals, and somewhat of loop.
+Made while learing JavaScript.
+With minimal UI styling.
+Learned a lot about DOM methods and js fundamentals.

+HOW TO PLAY:
+    1. Select you preferred choice out of the Three.
+    2. Play until one of you(computer or user) scored 5 points.
+    3. Referesh the page to Restart the game.